hisaylama/Phase-Mask-for-Spatial-Light-Modulator/README.md

 - **Random Phase Initialization**: Random phase is applied initially for phase retrieval.

 ## How it Works

-1. **Input Beam Definition**:
-   - The input beam is circular with a defined radius.
-   - It is represented as an amplitude field.

-2. **Gerchberg-Saxton Algorithm**:
-   - The phase of the input beam is initialized randomly.
-   - The algorithm iteratively computes the phase mask by forward propagating the wave through Fourier space and adjusting the phase in each iteration to match the desired intensity pattern.

-3. **Phase Mask Generation**:
+   **Phase Mask Generation**:
-   - The phase mask generated from the algorithm is displayed and can be used for projection onto an SLM.
+   - The phase mask generated using the Gerchberg-Saxton Algorithm, generates a digital hologram and is projected onto an SLM.

-4. **Projection onto SLM**:
+   **Projection onto SLM**:
    - The generated phase mask is projected onto the SLM.
 The resolution of the SLM must match the size of the generated phase mask.
    - The phase mask is displayed full-screen on the secondary monitor to simulate projection onto the SLM.